Scientist profiles A-F

 Become a partner in our research progress

 Philanthropy is the cornerstone of our progress enabling us to pursue high-risk, high-reward projects.
-To support research in the Dabdoub laboratory and accelerate discovery toward a cure for hearing loss and balance disorders, please contact:
+To support research and trainees in the Dabdoub laboratory and accelerate discovery toward a cure for hearing loss and balance disorders, please contact:

 Adrianne O’Halloran, Executive Director, Advancement, Sunnybrook Foundation